asifehmad/SubnetsBot/README.md

    purchase_amount: 0.01     # TAO amount per purchase
    interval_minutes: 5       # How often to buy
    min_balance: 0.5         # Stop when wallet hits this balance
+   max_price_threshold: 0.05 # Only buy if price ≤ 0.05 TAO per alpha
    ```

 3. **Run the bot**: